udkyo/lup/README.md

 And single-slashes when enclosed in single quotes:
 `lup echo '@Hello,Bonjour,Yo\, wud up@ user\@domain'`

+### Escaping quotes

-You'll find you need to escape quotes in certain circumstances - echo "hello world" comes through in os.Args as ["echo", "hello world"] so unless some kind soul can tell me something I've missed, lup has no visibility of the original quotes.
-Any spaced argument gets dropped into double-quotes by default.
-So when you have double-quotes nested in single quotes, or single quotes freestanding and empty, escape them with a backslash.
+You'll find you need to escape quotes in certain circumstances - echo "hello world" comes through in os.Args as ["echo", "hello world"] so unless some kind soul can tell me something I've missed, I've got no visibility of the original quotes.
+Any spaced argument gets dropped into double-quotes by default and escaping happens automatically to the best of lup's ability, but there are situations where things break down.

+`lup echo "this\"breaks"`

+Is as good an example as any.
+Lup uses go-shellquote to split and recreate strings and in the example above, all it will be able to see at the end is "echo" whereas `lup echo "this\" works\"` (with a space) is fine.
+If you needed to have a single word with no spaces, and a double-quote in the middle, you could use `lup echo 'this\"works'` - using single quotes instead of doubles, while still escaping the double-quote (this is needed because lup plonks any spaced token into double quotes)

+It's an edge case, but until I can work out a way to get around it it's worth mentioning - use -t first if you're getting fancy.

+### Referencing previous groups

 To reuse a term (think: backrefs) you can use ampersands containing a single integer reference, these increment from 1, and the reference cannot come before the group it refers to.